oalinaresmd/winsaam/README.md

 who need a PKPD refresher can consult Gibaldi & Perrier [13], Rescigno [14], Tozer & Rowland [15], Riviere [16] and Bonate [17].
 Readers who want more in-depth knowlege of WinSAAM can refer to references [1], [10], and [11].

+All codes are followed by a section entitled "dissection."
+Dissection is a unique pedagogical tool developed by Al Kelly and Ira Pohl [18] to illuminate features of working code.
+A dissection is similar to a structured walk-through of the code. its intention is to explain to the reader newly encountered WinSAAM encoding elements and idioms found in the working code.

 REFERENCES
 ==========
 [1]  Stefanovski D, Moate P, and Boston RC.
 Winsaam: a windows based compartmental modeling system.
 Metabolism, 52:1153–1166,